 This benchmark is usually dicussed in the context of low to very high Reynolds number with the full Navier-Stokes equations being solved (with the noticeable exception of Sani et al. (1981a, b); Chen et al. (1995); Eid (2005) which focus on the Stokes equation).
-In the case of the incompressible Stokes flow, the absence of inertia renders this problem instantaneous so that only one time step is needed.
-Since there is no analytical solution to this problem, and in order to compare my results to a reference, I have run the same setup with the mantle convection code ASPECT (Kronbichler et al., 2012) on a 2048 $\times$ 2048 grid with $Q_2Q_1$ elements, and thereafter use the obtained results as reference.
+In the case of the incompressible Stokes flow, the absence of inertia renders this

-Figure 36b and c show the horizontal and vertical components of the velocity for a $32 \times 32$ grid while Fig. 36d exemplifies the so-called checkerboard pattern of the pressure.
-The (elemental) pressure field is perturbed by a spurious mode which must
+- 20 problem instantaneous so that only one time step is needed.
+Since there is no analytical solution to this problem, and in order to compare my results to a reference, I have run the same setup with the mantle convection code ASPECT (Kronbichler et al., 2012) on a 2048 × 2048 grid with Q_2Q_1 elements, and thereafter use the obtained results as reference. - Figure 36b and c show the horizontal and vertical components of the velocity for a 32 × 32 grid while Fig. 36d exemplifies the so-called checkerboard pattern of the pressure.
+The (elemental) pressure field is perturbed by a spurious mode which must be filtered out.
+Having done so, one can compare the (filtered) nodal pressure with the pressure obtained with ASPECT (which is linear continuous).
+Isocontours of both fields overlay each other which demonstrates the accuracy of the filtered pressure.

-Also, as discussed for instance in (Gresho and Sani, 2000), models with even number of elements in each direction are more prone to develop these spurious modes.
+Also, as discussed for instance in (Gresho and Sani, 2000), models with even num-5 ber of elements in each direction are more prone to develop these spurious modes.
 When the same simulation is run with a 33 × 33 grid, the elemental pressure does not show any checkerboard pattern (see Fig. 36f).